chrispyles/chrispyles/README.md

 ### Hi there 👋

 My name is Chris Pyles and I'm a software engineer, focusing on web development and ed-tech.
-I'm from California and currently work at IXL Learning.
+I'm from California and currently work at Google.
 You can find out more about me on [my website](https://chrispyles.io/) or on [LinkedIn](https://linkedin.com/in/chris-pyles).

 #### ⚙️ Skills